joevandyk/sass/doc-src/SASS_REFERENCE.md

   it will be recompiled and will overwrite the corresponding CSS file.
   Defaults to false in production mode, true otherwise.
   Only has meaning within Rack, Ruby on Rails, or Merb.

+{#poll-option} `:poll`
+: When true, always use the polling backend for {Sass::Plugin::Compiler#watch}
+  rather than the native filesystem backend.

 {#full_exception-option} `:full_exception`
 : Whether an error in the Sass code